SmorodinVik/SmorodinVik/README.md

 [OnPoint test](https://github.com/SmorodinVik/OnPointTest) - Test project for onPoint company.
 Online presentation created with react, without any third-party libraries.
 Optimized for iPad and Google Chrome.
 Only horizontal swiping is available.

-[Chat](https://github.com/SmorodinVik/smorodina-chat) - This is a real-time application built using react (with hooks), redux toolkit, bootstrap.
+[Chat](https://github.com/SmorodinVik/smorodina-chat) - This is a real-time application, built using react (with hooks), redux toolkit, bootstrap.
 The interface is similar to Slack chat.

 [RSS-aggregator](https://github.com/SmorodinVik/rss-aggregator) - A web application for collecting and reading RSS feeds.
 This project is developed by using MVC design pattern.